Terrorism in Yemen

 In its war on terrorism in Yemen, the US government describes Yemen as "an important partner in the global war on terrorism".
 There have been attacks on civilian targets and tourists, and there was a cargo-plane bomb plot in 2010.
 Counter-terrorism operations have been conducted by the Yemeni police, the Yemeni military, the U.S. Central Intelligence Agency, and the U.S. Department of Defense - U.S. Special Operations Forces and United States Central Command.

 Attacks on civilian targets

+Deputy interior minister Mutaher Rashad al-Masri said approximately 30 attacks were carried out by militants in Yemen from 2000 to 2006.

 Limburg attack

 In October 2002, near the port of Mukalla, suicide bombers rammed an explosive-laden boat into the Limburg, a French oil tanker, killing a Bulgarian crew member and spilling 90000 oilbbl of oil into the Gulf of Aden.
 Saudi born Abdulraheem al-Nashiri, prime suspect of the USS Cole bombing, paid $40,000 to fund the Limburg attack.
 With that money, the former al-Qaeda leader Abu Ali al-Harithi bought the explosives and transported them from his house in Shabwa to Mukalla in Hadramut.